SwiftERM Hyper-personalisation for ecommerce email marketing

 2. Data analytics can reduce your costs.
 Because the metrics give you a greater awareness of what’s profitable and what’s not, you will not waste your budget on dead-end endeavours.

-3. New doors open when data is analyzed Consumers’ needs and wishes are hidden behind numbers, so you have tangible proof of what they really want.
+3. New doors open when data is analyzed Consumers’ needs and wishes are hidden behind numbers, so you have tangible proof of what they want.
 When you are equipped with the facts, transformation occurs in the form of new product launches and building a brand around market demands.

 4. Trends that emerge through data analytics help you manage your inventory better.
 Before the technology existed, it was difficult to predict how much of each product would be needed at a specific time – such as the holiday season.
 Measured data also reveals a clear supply and demand formula so you can price items right.